top of page

 Prepare for Your Move-In Day

 If you’re living on campus, planning for your move-in day is essential.
-Create a checklist of items you will need to bring, and coordinate with your roommate to avoid duplicates.
+Create a checklist of items you will need to bring.
+Coordinate with your roommate to avoid duplicates.

 Double-check your university’s guidelines for move-in procedures to make the process smoother.
 Being organized can help turn a hectic day into a fun experience rather than a stressful one.